Job Title: Barbara Holley Library Intern, Musselman Library, Gettysburg College

 Hours: 37.5 hours/week, weekdays

-Pay Level: $15.50/hour, with benefits (paid vacation, medical insurance and sick leave)
+Pay Level: $16.00/hour, with benefits (paid vacation, medical insurance and sick leave)

 The intern will rotate among Research & Instruction, Scholarly Communications, Special Collections, Technical Services, and User Services.
 This internship is designed for an individual who is interested in exploring librarianship, archives, and records management.
-It is not appropriate for applicants who are enrolled in an MLIS program or already hold an MLIS degree (or equivalent).
+It is not appropriate for applicants who are enrolled in an MLIS program or already hold a master’s degree in archives, library, or information sciences.

 Research & Instruction Department: